 Mesquite Tree Diseases

+Your best bet for keeping your mesquite tree healthy is to provide it with an appropriate planting location and excellent cultural care.
+A strong, healthy plant won’t develop mesquite tree illnesses as readily as a stressed tree.
+Mesquite trees require soil with excellent drainage.
+They thrive in full sun, reflected sun, and also partial shade.
+They are native to North America, South America, Africa, India, and the Middle East.
 Mesquites require deep watering every so often.
-And adequate irrigation allow the trees to grow to their full mature height.
+Adequate irrigation allows the trees to grow to their full mature height.
 All mesquites do well in hot weather, as long as you provide adequate water.
-When mesquites are water stressed, the trees suffer.
+When mesquites are water-stressed, the trees suffer.
 If you are treating a sick mesquite tree, the first thing to check is whether it is getting sufficient water.

 Signs of Mesquite Sickness